MLeidel/myc/README.md

 <a name="dblstr"></a>
 ### char \*dblstr(char \*buf, double n, int decimal, bool separator)
->Returns a double value as a string.
+>Copies a double value into a string buffer and
+returns a pointer to it.
-Requires a values for decimal places.
+Requires a value for decimal places.
+Requires _true_ to include thousands separators.

 <a name="dblstr_new"></a>
 ### char \*dblstr_new(double n, int decimal, bool separator)
 >Returns a new pointer to a string of a double value.
 Requires a values for decimal places.
+Requires _true_ to include thousands separators.
 (Dynamic)

 ```c
     puts(dblstr(snum, 321321321.321 / 3, 2, true));  // automatic memory